Children are at the heart of everything we do and Christ is the light that guides us. John 8:12

-Please open the attachment at the bottom of the page to see a breakdown of current and projected spending for 2019-2022 (3 year strategy statement).
+Please open the attachment at the bottom of the page to see a breakdown of current and projected spending for 2022-23 to 2025-26 (3 year strategy statement).

-The designated lead person for Pupil Premium funding is Mrs Downing (Deputy Headteacher).
+The designated lead person for Pupil Premium funding is Mrs Lisa Downing (Deputy Headteacher).

-Our designated governor for Pupil Premium funding is Mr Nield (Deputy Chair of Governors).
+Our designated governor for Pupil Premium funding is Mr David Nield (Deputy Chair of Governors).